IBM Cloud Docs

 SELECT public.set_pgaudit_session_logging('{ddl, role}');

 Any subsequent calls replace the existing configuration; they are not additive.
-For example, a subsequent call to SELECT public.set_pgaudit_session_logging('{misc}'); would log only misc but disable ddl and role.
+For example, a subsequent call to SELECT public.set_pgaudit_session_logging('{misc}'); logs only misc but disable ddl and role.

 SELECT public.set_pgaudit_session_logging('{none}');